 Concomitant use of SELZENTRY and St. John's wort (Hypericum perforatum) or products containing St. John's wort is not recommended.

 SELZENTRY is not recommended in paediatric patients 2 years of age or older and weighing ≥10 kg receiving potent CYP3A inducers without a potent CYP3A inhibitor.
 Additionally, there are insufficient data to make a dosing recommendation for use of SELZENTRY in paediatric patients concomitantly receiving non‐interacting medications and weighing <30 kg.

 Pregnancy: The Antiretroviral Pregnancy Registry monitors outcomes in women exposed to SELZENTRY during pregnancy.
 The limited data available on the use of SELZENTRY during pregnancy are not sufficient to assess any potential drug‐associated risk of birth defects and miscarriage.

 Lactation: Breastfeeding is not recommended due to the potential for HIV transmission and the potential for serious adverse reactions in nursing infants.

-Pediatric Patients: SELZENTRY is not recommended in patients younger than 2 years of age because the pharmacokinetics, safety, and efficacy of this drug have not been established in this patient population.
+Paediatric Patients: SELZENTRY is not recommended in patients younger than 2 years of age because the pharmacokinetics, safety, and efficacy of this drug have not been established in this patient population.

 Hepatic Impairment: SELZENTRY is principally metabolized by the liver.
 Therefore, concentrations of SELZENTRY may be increased in patients with hepatic impairment.
-SELZENTRY has not been studied in patients with severe hepatic impairment or in pediatric patients with any degree of hepatic impairment.
+SELZENTRY has not been studied in patients with severe hepatic impairment or in paediatric patients with any degree of hepatic impairment.